How Emotionally Unavailable Parents Shape Your Childhood

 The Distant Parent

-parents who are present physically but emotionally separated.
+Parents who are present physically but emotionally separated.
 They may have too many obligations, hobbies, or occupations to be emotionally involved.
 For example, it’s possible that your father works long hours and is too worn out to discuss the day with you.
 Even though you and your parent are together, you could feel emotionally separated.

 The Critical Parent